pitris90/metaproject-zeus/README.md

 (If you don't have UNIX based system or something fails, you need to run `npm install` in this directories manually: `api`, `cli`, `shared/database`).

-Then create `.env.example` to `.env` and fill relevant variables (more in section about environment variables)
+Then copy `.env.example` to `.env` and fill relevant variables (more in section about environment variables)

 Then start server